Home

 Who Do They Work For?

-The mortgage broker's job is to find you the best interest rate and terms for you.
+Their job is to find you the best interest rate and terms for you.

-The mortgage broker "shops" many lenders and finds the best fit for you.
+They "shops" many lenders and finds the best fit for you.

 What is a Mortgage Broker?